-- I. The way God blessed Ruth's devotion to Naomi by God's provision of food and protection shows how God blesses those who help others (Ruth 1-2). - A. Ruth's devotion to her mother-in-law Naomi by leaving family and country to return to Bethlehem with her exemplified selfless sacrifice for others and God (Ruth 1). - 1.
-Ruth and Naomi became widows after their husbands Mahlon (Naomi and Elimelech's son) and Elimelech died while the family lived in Moab to escape Bethlehem's famine (1:1-5). - 2.
+- I. The way God blessed Ruth's devotion to Naomi by providing food and protection shows how God blesses those who help others (Ruth 1-2). - A. Ruth's devotion to her mother-in-law, Naomi, led her to leave family and country to return to Bethlehem, which exemplified selfless sacrifice for others and God (Ruth 1). - 1.
+Ruth and Naomi became widows after their husbands, Mahlon (Naomi and Elimelech's son) and Elimelech, died while the family lived in Moab to escape Bethlehem's famine (1:1-5). - 2.
 Ruth's devotion to Naomi by leaving family and country to travel with her to Bethlehem exemplified selfless sacrifice for others and God (1:6-18). - a) When Naomi returned to Bethlehem, her daughter-in-law Orpah (Moabite: "stubbornness") stayed in Moab to pursue a selfish, pagan, idolatrous lifestyle (1:6-14). - b) Unlike Orpah, Ruth (Heb: "friendship") left her family, country, and idolatry by returning to Bethlehem with Naomi in her selfless commitment to others and God (1:15-18). - 3.
-Naomi (Heb: "pleasant"), bitter against God by wanting the name Mara (Heb: "bitterness"), could not see God's provision of Ruth to show a bad response to trials (1:19-22). - B. Ruth's devotion to Naomi by working for her benefited them by God's provision of food, protection, and hope for future redemption to show how God blesses the selfless (Ruth 2). - 1.
+Naomi (Heb: "pleasant"), bitter against God by wanting the name Mara (Heb: "bitterness"), could not see God's provision of Ruth to show an inadequate response to trials (1:19-22). - B. Ruth's devotion to Naomi by working for her benefited them both, as God provided food, protection, and hope for future redemption, showing how God blesses the selfless (Ruth 2). - 1.
 God guided Ruth to the field of her kinsman-redeemer, Boaz, due to her initiative to work for Naomi to show his pleasure with those who sacrifice for others (2:1-3). - 2.
-Boaz rewarded Ruth's gleaning for Naomi when he protected her and provided food for her as God's blessing for her own kindness to Naomi (2:4-16). - 3.
-Ruth shared her blessing of food with Naomi and saw Boaz as a possible kinsman-redeemer that filled Naomi with anticipation, thankfulness, and hope for future redemption (2:17-23). - II.
-The way God blessed Ruth's devotion to Naomi where Boaz rewards beyond her dreams with a home and sharing in David's and Messiah's shows how God blesses the selfless (Ruth 3-4). - A. Ruth's request for redemption by Boaz shows her devotion to Naomi and his accepting her proposal shows his righteous response to his duty and how God blesses Ruth's faith (Ruth 3). - 1.
-Naomi requested Ruth to follow her plan for her own redemption and Ruth agreed to follow the plan entirely, thus again showing her devotion to her mother-in-law (3:1-5). - 2.
-Ruth's request for redemption by Boaz showed her devotion to Naomi since without remarriage she had no long-term way to support herself and Naomi (3:6-9). - 3.
+Boaz rewarded Ruth's gleaning for Naomi when he protected her and provided food for her as God's blessing for her kindness to Naomi (2:4-16). - 3.
+Ruth shared her blessing of food with Naomi and saw Boaz as a potential kinsmanredeemer, filling Naomi with gratitude and hope for future redemption (2:17-23). - II.
+The way God blessed Ruth's devotion to Naomi through Boaz beyond her dreams with a home in the Davidic and Messianic lines shows that God blesses the selfless (Ruth 3-4). - A. Ruth's request for redemption by Boaz shows her devotion to Naomi, and his accepting her proposal shows his righteous response to his duty and how God blesses Ruth's faith (Ruth 3). - 1.
+Naomi requested Ruth to follow her plan for her redemption, and Ruth agreed to follow the plan entirely, thus again showing her devotion to her mother-in-law (3:1-5). - 2.
+Ruth's request for redemption by Boaz showed her devotion to Naomi since, without remarriage, she had no long-term way to support herself and Naomi (3:6-9). - 3.
 Boaz gladly accepted Ruth's proposal contingent on the nearer kinsman's refusal to show his righteous response to his obligation and God's blessing upon Ruth's faith (3:10-15). - 4.
-Naomi and Ruth expected Ruth's redemption by the nearer kinsman or Boaz that very day (3:16-18). - B. Ruth's redemption by Boaz for her devotion to Naomi exceeded her dreams in her relationships and sharing in Davidic and messianic line to show how God blesses the selfless (Ruth 4). - 1.
+Naomi and Ruth expected Ruth's redemption by the nearer kinsman or Boaz that day (3:16-18). - B. Ruth's redemption by Boaz for her devotion to Naomi exceeded her dreams in her relationships and sharing in Davidic and messianic line to show how God blesses the selfless (Ruth 4). - 1.
 Ruth's reward of marriage and financial security for her devotion to Naomi occurred as the nearer kinsman refused his right to redemption and Boaz married Ruth (4:1-13a).